-- You'll have about ten minutes to write.
-Remember, if you start getting upset, that you are in a safe place, you are not alone; it is only a dream. - Sometimes people feel like the nightmare is real or the trauma is happening all over again.
+Sometimes people feel like the nightmare is real or the trauma is happening all over again.
 It is NOT happening again.
 It is a dream.
 It is not real and it cannot hurt you.
 Remind yourself that it is not real and that you are safe.
-Look around and describe what you see.
+Take a look around and describe what you see.
 This can help you to have more control over your feelings about the nightmare.
 You are not alone.
 I will be here in the room for support but will be focusing on something else to give you space to write.